-The size of the Contract, which is determined by the counterparties, is consistent with customary transactions in the market.
+The size of the Contract is consistent with the customary size of similar transactions in the market.

 (C) Cash Settlement Procedure: The cash settlement price should be reliable, acceptable, publicly available, and reported in a timely manner as described in paragraphs (c)(3)(iv) and (c)(3)(v) of this appendix C.